wistia/wistia-open-docs/_posts/embedding.md

 ### SEO Embed

 The SEO embed code type is what you should use if you want to help search engines identify and index the video content on your website.

+Certain aspects of your video (like the [thumbnail image](../customizing-your-video#changing_the_thumbnail) and [captions](../captions)) will be hard-coded into the text of your SEO embed code so search engines can find that information and use it to improve the search results.
+For this reason, it's important to follow a specific process when using an SEO embed code.
+Be sure to review the [Video SEO documentation](../video-seo) if you're getting started with video SEO.

 ### Inline Embed Advanced Options